-- Track impact data associated with your project: This might include things like number of website views, number of social media follows, or number of audience members, depending on your project.
+- Track impact data associated with your project/work: This might include things like number of website views, number of social media follows, or number of audience members, depending on your project/work.

-- Provide photos and/or testimonials for us to use to promote your work and the broader work of the Effing Foundation.
+- Provide photos and/or testimonials for us to use to promote your project/work and the broader work of the Effing Foundation.

 - Reply to a check-in email once a month or quarter (depending on the project/organization) with your impact data and letting us know what successes and/or challenges you are facing.

-- Pay it forward: We would like to establish a mentorship program between each group of grant recipients and the next.
-We would also appreciate your help promoting future Calls for Proposals and fundraising campaigns.
+- Pay it forward: We would appreciate your help promoting future Calls for Submissions and fundraising campaigns.

 It is our responsibility to:

 - listen to you and respect your time and expertise.

 - answer your questions and otherwise communicate with you in a clear and timely fashion, particularly with respect to schedules and deadlines.

 - ensure that our needs for documentation and oversight result in processes that are easy to understand and not overly time-consuming or burdensome to you.

 - share your work with our community of donors and supporters through our monthly newsletter and social media.